NixOS/nix.dev/source/tutorials/packaging/contributing-to-nixpkgs.md

 With no further technical changes necessary, this derivation is now complete.

 ## Adding to Nixpkgs
-You can now clone a local copy of `nixpkgs`, and move your derivation into an appropriate location within that source tree.
+You can now clone a local copy of Nixpkgs, and move your derivation into an appropriate location within that source tree.

 ```console
 $ git clone https://github.com/nixos/nixpkgs